Isak Rosén

-Isak Rosén (born 15 March 2003) is a Swedish professional ice hockey right winger for the Buffalo Sabres of the National Hockey League (NHL).
-Rosén was drafted in the first round, 14th overall, by the Sabres in the 2021 NHL entry draft.
+Isak Rosén (born 15 March 2003) is a Swedish professional ice hockey player who is a right winger for the Winnipeg Jets of the National Hockey League (NHL).
+Rosén was drafted in the first round, 14th overall, by the Buffalo Sabres in the 2021 NHL entry draft, with whom he debuted in 2023.

 Playing career

 Rosén made his Swedish Hockey League (SHL) debut with Leksands IF during the 2019–20 season, playing a single game.
 Isak was drafted by the Buffalo Sabres in the first round of the 2021 NHL entry draft.

 On 1 June 2022, Rosén was signed to a three-year, entry-level contract with the Buffalo Sabres.

 On 25 November 2023, Rosén made his NHL debut with the Sabres against the New Jersey Devils.

+On March 6, 2026, Rosen was traded to the Winnipeg Jets, alongside Jacob Bryson, a conditional 2026 4th-round pick, and a 2027 second-round pick, in exchange for Luke Schenn and Logan Stanley.
+Later, on March 12th, 2026 Rosen scored his first goal as a Winnipeg Jet.